 Less Dutch food for Britons due to Brexit | Economy

-According to new statistics from the Netherlands (CBS), Brexit has dealt a major blow to Dutch food exports to the United Kingdom.
-In contrast, in the first eight months of 2021, fewer vegetables, meat and dairy products were imported from the British Isles than last year.
+Statistics Brexit has dealt a major blow to Dutch food exports to the United Kingdom, according to new figures from the Netherlands (CBS).
+In contrast, less vegetables, meat and dairy products were imported from the British Isles in the first eight months of 2021 than last year.

 Exports of meat, dairy, fish, fruits and vegetables to the UK stood at 2.2 billion euros from January to August.
 This is 8.1 per cent less than the same period last year.
-According to the Netherlands, total Dutch exports of these products have actually grown by more than 5 percent.
+Total Dutch exports of these products actually grew by more than 5 percent, CBS reports.
 Compared to the first eight months of 2020, food imports from the UK have almost halved to 281 million euros.

 Less glamorous